-As part of iMATCH Work Packages 2.1 and 2.2, this standard operating procedure provides a basis for the standardised collection of solid tumour samples from cancer patients undergoing surgical treatment, where tumour architecture and boundaries must not be affected to protect the normal standard of care, using needle core biopsy to sample tissue.
-The purpose of tissue collection in these cases is for the extraction, expansion, and storage of tumour-infiltrating lymphocytes (TILs) from the patient's tumour to be used as a personalised advanced cell therapy (ACT) under the aims of iMATCH and the SAMPLE trial (TRIAL CODE).
+As part of iMATCH Work Packages 2.1 and 2.2, this standard operating procedure provides a basis for the standardised collection of solid tumour and fluid samples from cancer patients undergoing surgical treatment, where there is excessive tumour tissue available which can be collected without effecting the normal standard of care.
+The purpose of tissue collection in these cases is for the extraction, expansion and storage of tumour-infilitrating lymphocytes (TILs) from the patient's tumour to be used as a personalised advanced cell therapy (ACT) under the aims of iMATCH and the SAMPLE trial (TRIAL CODE).
 This protocol should be adaptable, both to new tumour sites, and other cancer centres.
 [Relevant considerations to adapting this protocol are highlighted in this manner]